aarondail/dociter/packages/doctarion-document/design/COMMANDS_VS_WORKING_DOCUMENT.md

 be in the Commands, but it wouldn't totally make sense for a few reasons including the fact that some Anchors are _not_ related to Interactors and thus DON'T represent a cursor to a user.

+Commands also generally map to actions directly issued by the UI, and understandable by a user.